in 2003, a consortium of manufacturers including Olympus, Panasonic and Kodak

 these will allow full aperture control and they all have circular

-apertures for nice bokeh - image quality should be comparable to that on an
+apertures for nice bokeh - image quality should be comparable to that

-equivalent Four Thirds camera.
+on an equivalent Four Thirds camera.

-AFS contrast-detect AF will only be possible if the lens is designed for
+AFS contrast-detect AF will only be possible if the lens is

-contrast-detect AF
+designed for contrast-detect AF

-AFC (continuous AF) contrast detect AF is currently NOT possible on
+AFC (continuous AF) contrast detect AF is currently NOT

-these even if designated as contrast-detect AF capable
+possible on these even if designated as contrast-detect AF capable

-furthermore, it is unlikely these lenses will be made to be HD video AF
+furthermore, it is unlikely these lenses will be made to be HD

-lens mount as for MFT lenses.
+pins on the lens mount as for MFT lenses.

 AFS contrast-detect capable Four Thirds lenses to date:

-these lenses cannot be used on any dSLR with a mirror unless the adapter
+these lenses cannot be used on any dSLR with a mirror unless the

-functionally on MFT cameras with a Canon FD to MFT adapter.
+fully functionally on MFT cameras with a Canon FD to MFT adapter.

 Canon EOS EF lenses:

-can be used with an EOS - MFT adapter BUT due to the electronic control of
+can be used with an EOS - MFT adapter BUT due to the electronic

-EOS lenses, can only be used at the widest aperture.
+control of EOS lenses, can only be used at the widest aperture.

-Lens Baby lenses for EOS of course have their own aperture disks so these
+Lens Baby lenses for EOS of course have their own aperture disks

-can be used with aperture control by changing the disks.
+so these can be used with aperture control by changing the disks.

 Nikon G lenses:

-the newer Nikon lenses are similar to the Canon EOS in that they can be
+the newer Nikon lenses are similar to the Canon EOS in that they

-Practically any other 35mm SLR lens via the correct adapter with full
+Practically any other 35mm SLR lens via the correct adapter with

 aperture control:

-includes Nikon, Pentax, Minolta, Konica, Leica R, Carl Zeiss Contax
+includes Nikon, Pentax, Minolta, Konica, Leica R, Carl Zeiss

-Practically any 35mm rangefinder camera lens via the correct adapter with
+Practically any 35mm rangefinder camera lens via the correct

 full aperture control: